savinmikhail/dist-size-optimizer/README.md

 1. Create a git archive of your project (simulating Packagist's distribution)
 2. Scan for files that should be excluded
 3. Show you what to add to your `.gitattributes` file
+4. Automatically append the suggested patterns to your `.gitattributes` file

 > **Note**: When checking your current project, the tool uses `git archive HEAD`, which means it only includes committed changes.
 Make sure to commit your changes before running the check to get accurate results.